tronkko/dirent/README.md

 Once CMake is finished, open Visual Studio, load the generated ``dirent.sln`` file from the build directory and build the whole solution.

-Once the build completes, open command prompt and run the example programs ls, find, updatedb and locate from the command prompt as
+Once the build completes, open command prompt and cd to the Debug directory to run the example programs.
+For example:

 ```
 cd c:\temp\dirent\Debug
-ls .
-find .
+.\ls .
-updatedb c:\
-locate cmd.exe
 ```

 Visual Studio project also contains a solution named ``check`` which can be